For the latest updates, visit the Amateur Astronomers Group on Facebook.

 The Amateur Astronomers Group is affiliated with the NASA Space Place Astronomy Club Partner Program.
 We also team with other NASA missions and the National Solar Observatory.
 Check out the AAG Classroom page for fun links to NASA's Space Place website.

-Current issues of The AAG Newsletter, courtesy Space Place, may be viewed in your browser using an Adobe Acrobat Reader application.
+Current issues of The AAG Newsletter science articles, courtesy Space Place, may be viewed in your browser using an Adobe Acrobat Reader application.
 If you do not have Acrobat Reader installed, you can obtain it from the Adobe website by clicking the button below.